core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

       - 'countersign_alg_capab' is the array of COSE capabilities for the countersignature algorithm indicated in 'alg_countersign'.
 This is the first element of the CBOR array Counter Signature Parameters from the Common Context.

       - 'countersign_key_type_capab' is the array of COSE capabilities for the COSE key type used by the countersignature algorithm indicated in 'alg_countersign'.
 This is the second element of the CBOR array Counter Signature Parameters from the Common Context.

-   - 'par_countersign_key', which specifies the parameters associated to the keys used with the countersignature algorithm indicated in 'alg_countersign'.
-These parameters are encoded as a CBOR array 'countersign_key_type_capab', whose exact structure and value depend on the value of 'alg_countersign'.

-      In particular, 'countersign_key_type_capab' is the array of COSE capabilities for the COSE key type of the keys used with the countersignature algorithm.
-This is the second element of the CBOR array Counter Signature Parameters from the Common Context.<!--These are as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).-->

-      Examples of 'par_countersign_key' are in {{sec-cs-params-ex}}.

 * The new element 'request_kid_context' contains the value of the 'kid context' in the COSE object of the request (see {{sec-cose-object-kid}}).